cainam/home-cluster-deployment/docs/helm-vs-kustomize.md

 ## Helm vs. Kustomize
 I started deploying the applications on Kubernetes using helm charts but at some point I decided to add a second method via kustomize.

-Although many helm charts can be highly configured I faced over and over issues that some configurations were not forseen, either not achievable via templating or hardcoded.
+Although many helm charts can be highly configured I faced over and over issues that some configurations were not forseen, either not achievable via templating or hardcoded:

-For security reasons I started to enforce security rules and started to configure random uids for execution for which I started to use helm's postRender option which in the end allows to change everything which was done in the templating before.
+* For security reasons I started to enforce security rules and configured random uids for execution leveraging  helm's postRender option which allowes to change everything which was done in the templating before.

-There are many posibilities of customizations in the postgresql chart, but it didn't allow me to configure the volumeMounts the way I wanted.
+* There are many posibilities of customizations in the postgresql chart, but it didn't allow me to configure the volumeMounts the way I wanted.

 This was just the final issue I faced, but I made a lot of customization, templating the templating and it got more tricky which each additional feature I implemented.